patbuc/neon/README.md

 So, I'm building <span style="color:rgb(240,0,255)">**Neon**</span>.

+## State

+Neon is in a very early stage and basically only an over-engineered calculator for now.

 ## Goal

 The primary goal for me is to make Neon a self-hosted language.
 So want to get Neon to a state where I can rewrite the